 About snoring in children

-Your child might snore – or snore more loudly – if he has a cold or a blocked nose.
+Your child might snore – or snore more loudly – if they have a cold or a blocked nose.
 This is because colds can narrow your child’s airways.
-If your child has large tonsils and/or adenoids, he might also be prone to snoring.
+If your child has large tonsils and/or adenoids, your child might also be prone to snoring.

 Snoring is common.
 Up to 15% of children snore.

 Aside from the snoring sound, you can look out for mouth breathing, signs of your child gasping or struggling for breath, and restless, interrupted sleep.

 Does your child need to see a doctor about snoring?

 You should take your child to the GP if:

 - your child’s snoring has been going on for a long time

 - your child is tired or falls asleep during the day

 - you’re worried about your child’s snoring.